Assimilated Law (UK)

 UK: Republic of Guinea-Bissau Sanctions Guidance Updated With Regime Summary

-The UK government has updated its Guinea-Bissau sanctions guidance to provide a clearer summary of the regime's scope, focusing on financial and immigration restrictions for designated persons.
-Businesses should note that while no trade sanctions currently apply to goods or services, compliance remains critical for financial transactions and due diligence involving listed entities.
+The UK government has updated its Guinea-Bissau sanctions guidance to clarify the regime's scope, focusing on financial and immigration restrictions for designated persons.
+While no trade sanctions currently apply to goods or services, businesses must maintain robust financial due diligence and screening processes for listed entities.

 gov.ukUnited KingdomUnited Kingdom